-I basically just tried to lay them out so that everything fit well and looked good.
-I also made sure not to use the exact same color or shape right next to one another.
+I basically just tried to lay them out so that everything fit together and looked good.
+I also made sure not to use the exact same color or shape immediately beside one another.

 As I was filling in around the mirror, I used my jigsaw to make additional cuts as needed until everything looked the way I wanted.

 I hammered two little picture hangers to the back of the cardboard and also used more glue to attach them as well just in case.
 Then I strung some picture wire between the two hangers and it was ready.

 It needed something else.
-So I bought a small piece of rope at my local home improvement store, cut it to size with a utility knife, and glued it around the mirror.
+So I bought a piece of woven trim, cut it to size, and glued it around the mirror.

 The perfect coastal touch and exactly what was needed to finish the mirror off.

 Love!
 And even though it has a definitely beachy flair, I think it would look just as great in a farmhouse style space or an eclectic space like my own.